marty-test-20240425/marty-test-20240425.github.io/README.md

 You can edit this file right in the GitHub editor!
 One example is editing in GitHub, the using the 'pull' command to bring these changes into your local repo.

-You can even create a local brnach, edit a file, then push the entire branch to GitHub!
+You can even create a local branch, edit a file, then push the entire branch to GitHub!